Lead sourcing

 Pull qualified prospects out of LinkedIn and Sales Navigator searches, post-engagement lists, group members, or competitor follower bases — directly into a clean lead list.

-LinkedIn automation is software that handles the repetitive parts of LinkedIn outreach — pulling leads out of searches, enriching contact data, sending connection requests and follow-up messages from one or more LinkedIn accounts, and routing replies into a single inbox.
+Detect buying signals on LinkedIn →LinkedIn automation is software that handles the repetitive parts of LinkedIn outreach — pulling leads out of searches, enriching contact data, sending connection requests and follow-up messages from one or more LinkedIn accounts, and routing replies into a single inbox.
 The goal is not to remove the human; it is to remove the copy-paste, the tab-juggling, and the dropped follow-ups so reps can spend their time on the parts of outreach that actually need judgment: offer wording, reply qualification, and meeting hand-off.

 The best LinkedIn automation tools in 2026 do five things well: they source leads from the right places, enrich those leads with verified contact data, run sequences from multiple LinkedIn senders without triggering account restrictions, consolidate every reply into one inbox, and react to buying signals in real time.
 LinkedNav is built around exactly those five layers — and uniquely, can be driven by Claude or any MCP-compatible AI agent.